 Dr. Kanel has been associated with several entrepreneurial endeavors since 1996, including: 1) the development and commercialization of technology to extract zeaxanthin from paprika; and 2) demonstration and sale to a Fortune 250 company of a process to grow and harvest algae for the production of natural beta-carotene.

 Ryan is an energy and technology professional focused on applying exponential technology to solve strategic issues for humanity.
-Based in Nashville, he serves as Schneider Electric’s Smart Cities and Urban Infrastructure leader.
-With a focus on electric mobility, solar, and energy storage, Ryan is responsible for leading Smart City initiatives with governments and developers which leverage technology and electrical infrastructure.
-Ryan has been with Schneider Electric for 10 years serving in strategy, business development, and technical roles.
+With a focus on electric mobility, solar, and energy storage, Ryan has lead initiatives with governments and developers which leverage technology and electrical infrastructure.
+He has previously served in roles involving strategy and business development after working with Schneider Electric for 10 years.

 Tom Trent, Bradley